-Grade: 9, 10, 11, 12
+- Grade: 10, 11, 12

-Prerequisite: Intro to 2-D Art
+- Prerequisite: Intro to 2-D Art

-• Credits: 1 credit per semester; 1 semester
+- Credits: 1 credit per semester; 1 semester

-Fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma
+- Fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma

-PAINTING
+- Counts as directed elective or elective for all diplomas

+PAINTING I & II COURSE #406401/406411

 Painting is course based on the Indiana Academic Standards for Visual Arts.
 Students taking painting engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production that lead to the creation of portfolio quality works.
-Students create abstract and realistic paintings. using a variety of materials such as mixed media, watercolor, and acrylics as well as techniques such as stippling, gouache, wash, and impasto.
+Students create abstract and realistic paintings, using a variety of materials such as mixed media, watercolor, and acrylics as well as techniques such as stippling, gouache, wash, and impasto.
 They reflect upon and refine their work; explore cultural and historical connections, analyze, interpret, theorize, and make informed judgements about artwork and the nature of art; relate art to the other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
 Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.

+- Grade Level: 9, 10, 11, 12

-Prerequisite: Intro to 2-D Art
+- Prerequisite: Intro to 2-D Art

-Credits: 1 per semester; 3 semester max
+- Credits: 1 per semester; 3 semester max

-Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma
+- Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma

+- Counts as directed elective or elective for all diplomas

-PHOTOGRAPHY I Darkroom Photography
+PHOTOGRAPHY I Digital Photography COURSE #406202

-Photography I (Darkroom Photography) engages students in sequential learning experiences that encompass art history, art criticism, aesthetics, and production that lead to a creation of portfolio quality works.
-Photography I is a darkroom photography class where students are given the opportunity to develop their own challenging and thought provoking learning experiences within the structure of an organized curriculum.
-Students reflect and refine their work. explore cultural and historical connections, analyze, interpret, theorize, and make informed judgements about their photography.
-Students relate photography to other art disciplines and discover opportunities for integration and incorporate literacy and presentational skills.
+Photography is a course based on the Indiana Academic Standards for Visual Art.
+Students in photography engage sequential in learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works, creating photographs, films, and videos utilizing a variety of digital tools and darkroom processes.
+They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and representational skills.
 Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.

-- Grade Level: 10, 11, 12 - Prerequisite: Intro 2D Art or 2.5 cumulative GPA - Credits: 1 per semester; 1 semester - Fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma
+- Grade Level: 10, 11, 12 - Prerequisite: Intro 2D Art - STUDENTS MUST PROVIDE THEIR OWN DIGITAL CAMERA FOR THIS COURSE - Credits: 1 per semester; 1 semester - Fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma - Counts as directed elective or elective for all diplomas

-PHOTOGRAPHY II (Digital Photography)
+PHOTOGRAPHY II (Adv.
+Digital Photography) COURSE #406222